AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-On a global scale, we have seen discussions, debates and articles on Circular Economy (CE) almost triple from 2019 to 2024, while circularity indicators such as the global secondary material use (recycled, reused, or repurposed materials) have dropped from 9.1% in 2018 to 7.2% in 2023, a 21% decline over 5 years (Circle Economy Foundation, 2024).
-Despite CE rapidly becoming an industry ideal, companies continually complain about the hardships they have in integrating and getting real use out of the CE tools on the market.
-The reasons for these integration barriers are wide and complex and include everything from regulatory roadblocks, organisational resistance, knowledge translation barriers, infrastructure and technical challenges.
-This thesis follows the co-development and integration process of the Circular Product Development Tool (CPDT) that explores these barriers and focuses on the line between generalisation and customisation when it comes to the scalability and usability of a CE tool.
-The tool was made in collaboration with Anthesis Netherlands, a consultancy firm focused on sustainable transitions and carbon offsets and was co-developed and implemented at Contour Advanced Systems (CAS), a manufacturer specialising in modular data centres and intralogistics systems.
-This study analyses the results of the co-development process used in the CPDT project, its workshops, meetings, and Design Games to identify challenges, strategies and opportunities for scaling circularity in manufacturing.
-Through these analyses, it was found that participatory design and strategic use of boundary objects were crucial in overcoming organisational resistance and finding a beneficial line of the need to customise the tool.
-The result of the CPDT project and this paper is a scalable, commercially viable consultancy service that offers sector-wide learning and customised tools to transition the manufacturing industry as well as a comprehensive look into the currently presenting barriers to CE implementation in the industry.
+Global attention to the Circular Economy (CE) has grown rapidly.
+From 2019 to 2024, discussions and publications almost tripled, yet a key circularity indicator—the share of secondary material use (reused, recycled, or repurposed materials)—fell from 9.1% in 2018 to 7.2% in 2023, a 21% decline over five years (Circle Economy Foundation, 2024).
+Although CE has become an industry ideal, companies still struggle to integrate and gain real value from available CE tools.
+Barriers are wide-ranging and complex, including regulatory hurdles, organisational resistance, knowledge translation challenges, infrastructure, and technical issues.
+This thesis follows the co-development and integration of the Circular Product Development Tool (CPDT) and examines where to draw the line between generalisation and customisation so a CE tool can be both scalable and usable.
+The tool was developed with Anthesis Netherlands, a consultancy focused on sustainable transitions and carbon offsets, and was co-developed and implemented at Contour Advanced Systems (CAS), a manufacturer specialising in modular data centres and intralogistics systems.
+The study analyses the CPDT co-development process—workshops, meetings, and Design Games (structured, game-like activities used to explore design choices)—to identify challenges, strategies, and opportunities for scaling circularity in manufacturing.
+Findings indicate that participatory design and the strategic use of boundary objects (shared artifacts or tools that different groups can understand and use) were crucial for overcoming organisational resistance and for balancing general solutions with necessary customisation.
+The CPDT project and this thesis result in a scalable, commercially viable consultancy service that combines sector-wide learning with tailored tools to support the manufacturing sector’s transition, and it provides a consolidated view of current barriers to CE implementation in the industry.